-- Adding BF numbers to a curved band DT!

-- Placing too much emphasis on IR curved band, shear, and embedded center patterns over VIS curved band, shear, and CDO patterns

-- Incorrect 24 hr trends and METs, most notably during the early stages of development

-- Arbitrarily changing the development rate

-- Improperly filled out worksheets and classification forms

-- Not making copies of images

-- Not using BD enhancement on IR images
+- Adding BF numbers to a curved band DT! - Overuse of IR curved band, shear, and embedded center patterns instead of VIS curved band, shear, and CDO patterns - Incorrect 24 hr trends and MIETs, most notably during the early stages of development - Arbitrarily changing the development rate - Improperly filled out worksheets and classification forms - these are how people can see what decisions you made! - Not making copies of images (paper or electronic) - Not using BD enhancement on IR images